Genwald/Generic-Mod-Manager/README.md

 Copies files from a mods folder to the folder used by layeredFS.
 ## Configuration
-Reccomended mod folder format is: ModFolder/NameOfGame/ModTitle/titleid/ModContent
+Recommended mod folder format is: ModFolder/NameOfGame/ModTitle/titleid/ModContent

 Example: /mods/Mario Odyssey/Beanstar Moons/0100000000010000/romfs/...